 It was after David had pleaded with the Lord to keep him as the apple of His eye, protect him under the shadow of His wing, save his life from the onslaught of the enemies, and vindicate him from the accusations of his adversaries, that he compared the final outcome of these proud, prosperous people with his own glorious future.

-David realised that these deadly men of the world, who were so keen to rip him asunder, as a lion devours its prey, have receive their entire portion during this earthly life.
-They may have filled their pockets with all the good things of this would, all of which are provided from above - YET their reward is only for this short life.
+David realised that these deadly men of the world, who were so keen to rip him asunder, as a lion devours its prey, have received their entire portion during this earthly life.
+They may have filled their pockets with all the good things of this would, all of which are provided from above, YET their reward is only for this short life.

 He concluded that even though these evil men had become so furnished with this world's wealth and provided their children with a handsome, material inheritance, their prosperity would be short-lived and only last for a brief lifespan.